 - Headshots do not need to be professionally taken and should resemble a Driver’s License/Passport Photo.

-MPulse awards a limited number of scholarships to extremely talented students based on Faculty discretion.
+A limited number of scholarships are available for extremely talented students based on Faculty discretion.
 Consideration for these scholarships is automatic for applications received by the application deadline.

 A limited number of need-based scholarships are available to families with an Adjusted Gross Income (AGI) of $100,000 or under in the previous calendar year, or with special circumstances due to the pandemic.
 To be considered you must upload your financial aid materials by the application deadline as part of your application.
 This includes: